Loading Now

 Interestingly, researchers found a link between certain hormones (endogenous estradiol and SHBG) and the bacterium Eubacterium ramulus.
 Meanwhile, microbes making L-lysine, L-threonine, and L-methionine were linked to lower hormones but higher testosterone levels.

-More research is needed to understand how oral contraceptives affect gut health fully.
-Extensive studies are crucial to determine the long-term effects of these pills on our gut microbiome.
+More research is needed to understand the impact of oral contraceptives on gut health fully.
+In-depth studies are essential to uncover their long-term effects on the gut microbiome.

 Hormones and Gut Health in Women